mumby0168/hashnode-blog-backup/cllm0csjm000c09l5e5qmekl4.md

 ---

-A quick and simple guide to getting started with [NSubstitute](https://nsubstitute.github.io/) coming from using Moq.
+A concise and straightforward guide to transitioning from Moq to NSubstitute.

 ## Foreword